l0wigh/better-duckhunter/README.md

 You'll need to run the output with the android terminal (not kali).

-The easiest way is to do that is by moving the output to the /sdcard folder (/ in kali).
+The easiest way is by moving the output to /data/local/nhsystem/kali-arm64/ (/ in kali).

 Give execution rights with chmod.